cafjs/caf_iot_lego/README.md

 ```
 ## Debugging Web Bluetooth API on Chrome

-The Web Bluetooth API is only available with `https` or a `localhost` address, and it will not work with our usual `http://*.vcap.me` local address.
+The Web Bluetooth API is only available with `https` or a `localhost` address, and it will not work with our usual `http://*.localtest.me` local address.

 It is also blocked for cross-origin iframes, and the app needs to be in its own tab.
 This is the reason all the examples (see `caf_hellolego`) spawn a new page when Bluetooth activates.

-In the rest of this discussion we are referring to the URL of this new page, e.g., `http://root-hellolego.vcap.me/...`.
+In the rest of this discussion we are referring to the URL of this new page, e.g., `http://root-hellolego.localtest.me/...`.

 In Chrome you can have subdomains in localhost, e.g., `root-hellolego.localhost`, and they correctly resolve to the local interface.
 When running in local mode, i.e., after `cafjs run`, the application is always exposed on local port 3003.

 Therefore, a hack to get Web Bluetooth API to work in local mode is as follows:

 -Run your app locally as usual, spawn the window with Bluetooth code.
-It will have an address of the form `http://root-<app>.vcap.me/...&token=...`
+It will have an address of the form `http://root-<app>.localtest.me/...&token=...`

--Replace `vcap.me` by `localhost:3003` in the Chrome address bar and reload.
+-Replace `localtest.me` by `localhost:3003` in the Chrome address bar and reload.
 Leave the rest of the URL as it is, e.g.:
 ```
     http://root-<app>.localhost:3003/... &token=...
 ```